wyhsirius/LIA-X/README.md

 ```

 ## Gradio Interface
-We strongly recommend to play the model using either our [online]() or local gradio interface.
+We strongly recommend to use either our [online]() or local gradio interface.

 For image animation and image editing, run